-The close grip bench press is a compound movement that is nearly identical to the bench press except that your hands should be placed about 1-2 fist lengths inside of your regular grip.
+The close grip bench press is a compound movement nearly identical to the bench press except that your hands should be placed about 1-2 fist lengths inside your regular grip.

-In this variation your triceps will be more activated throughout the movement and you will be able to still keep the specificity of benching by incorporating this into your program.
+In this variation, your triceps will be more activated throughout the movement, and you will still be able to keep the benching specificity by incorporating this into your program.

 10. Tate Press

-The Tate press is a lesser-known exercise but it activates the triceps and mimics the lockout of a bench press a little bit more than something like a dumbbell kickback would.
+The Tate press is a lesser-known exercise, but it activates the triceps and mimics the lockout of a bench press a little more than something like a dumbbell kickback.

-This exercise can be done flat or on an incline and it involves holding dumbbells with locked out arms and then lowering the weights down and in toward the centre of your chest and then extending back out.
+This exercise can be done flat or on an incline, and it involves holding dumbbells with locked out arms and then lowering the weights down and in toward the center of your chest and then extending back out.

 11. 2-Board Bench Press

 The board bench press is an exercise where a board is held on your chest, and you work in the top range of motion rather than lowering the bar all the way down to your chest.